casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 ## Step 5.
 Sign and Send a Transaction

-With the connected Signer wallet on your website, it is possible to sign a transaction.
+With the Signer connected to the website, it is possible to sign a transaction.
 The Casper Signer will not send the transaction but only sign the transaction using your account keys.
 Your application will need to send the transaction after the wallet signs it with the following code:

 ```javascript
 	async function sendTransaction(){